davesnuthouse/RedGuild/README.md

 * Use alt data for editors to remove their alts from sync (better data integrity)
 * Add a small sync to check table version between non editors and colour the sync info if out of date
 * Add RW countdown timer to ML tab
+* show only online on the alt tracker

 Outstanding bugs: